 The Science and Technology of Agriculture

 Throughout history, scientific and technological advances have greatly impacted the agriculture industry.
 Early farmers improved their crop production by inventing the first hoes.
-Today, farmers improve crop production through the use of global positioning systems.
+Today, farmers improve crop production through the use of global positioning systems (GPS).
 How did these changes happen?
 How did people learn about new ideas?
 How have these ideas changed farming methods?

 Early advances were shared by word of mouth.
-As new ideas were tried out and applied to growing crops and livestock, they were shared and passed to the next generation as parents taught their children.
+As new ideas were tried and applied to growing crops and livestock, they were shared and passed to the next generation as parents taught their children.
 Neighboring tribes exchanged ideas with one another and with new settlers.
 In more recent times, scientists studying at universities devote their lives to research and development of farming products and practices.
 Iowa farmers and agricultural scientists have benefited and contributed to the ever-evolving science of agriculture.

 New Ideas and Inventions